iotaledger/bee/README.md

 ## Design

-Bee will provide one central reference implementation of the most important data structures and algorithms, which will be verified and eventually certified.
+Bee will be a central reference implementation for the most important data structures and algorithms.
+This implementation will be verified during a [Request for Comments](https://github.com/iotaledger/bee-rfcs/) (RFC) process and eventually certified.

-By using this approach, we hope that improvements in any core components will quickly propagate to all other client libraries, rather than having to fix each one individually.
+By using this approach, we hope that improvements to core components will quickly propagate to all other client libraries, rather than having to fix each one individually.

+**Note:** The Rust programming language was chosen for Bee because of its C/C++ like performance and its strong memory safety guarantees.
+[Learn more about Rust](https://www.rust-lang.org/).

 ## Supporting the project